jvalinsky/haskell-english-fragment/README.md

 - <code> stack build && stack exec plurals-lin268-exe </code>
 - Alternatively one can just load all the files in src/ in the repl using <code> stack ghci </code>

+### Modeling Individual Entities and Mass Terms and their Predicates

+### Syntax

+### Semantics

+### Parsing
+I implemented parsing of a fragment of English using parser combinators with the help of Haskell's Text.ParserCombinators.ReadP library.